ucsc/site-specialevents/source/_events/kraw-lecture/index.md

 ---
-title: The Kraw Lecture Series on Science and Technology
+title: Kraw Lecture Series on Science and Technology
 description: "Featuring acclaimed UC Santa Cruz scientists and technologists who are grappling with some of the biggest questions of our time.
 Made possible by a generous gift from UC Santa Cruz alumnus George Kraw (Cowell '71, history and Russian literature)."
 category: Lecture
 layout: full-page